Bookmark saved

 Protection against good.
 Sealing evil inside.

 A sound echoed through the chamber.
 Distant.
 Deep.
-Like stone grinding on stone.
+Like stone grinding on stone somewhere in the temple's guts, some mechanism older than memory engaging after millennia of stillness.

 He turned.
 The entrance he'd come through was gone.
-Solid wall where the doorway had been.
+Solid wall where the doorway had been—stone indistinguishable from the walls that had stood for millennia, as though the opening he'd walked through had never existed.

 The curse.
 The binding spells that imprisoned the pharaoh's ka also gave him limited dominion over the temple's structure—he could seal passages, shift stone blocks, reshape his domain.
 Not true reality manipulation.
-Just masonry responding to will, ancient mechanisms triggered by ancient power.
+Masonry responding to will, ancient mechanisms triggered by ancient power, the architecture itself serving as an extension of the condemned king's rage.

 Sealed in.
 Trapped.
 With the condemned pharaoh's sarcophagus.

 The canopic jars began to rattle.
 All of them.
-Hundreds of jars shaking simultaneously.
-Lids vibrating against wax seals.
+Hundreds of jars shaking simultaneously, lids vibrating against wax seals that had held for millennia and were now failing, one by one, with soft pops that sounded obscenely like knuckles cracking.

 Something inside was waking up.